jakemayo254/jakemayo254.github.io/_posts/2014-3-3-Hello-World.md

 <hr>
 <b>Tip of the Week</b><br>
-My tip of the week is to learn as much as possible about Docker.
-Here is a [link](https://blog.risingstack.com/operating-system-containers-vs-application-containers/) which compares containers to full blown VMs.
+<p>My tip of the week is to learn as much as possible about Docker.
+Here is a link which compares containers to full blown VMs.</p>